ualibweb/UALIB_ChemStructures/README.md

 This repository contains the machine-readable indexed chemical substances (non-standardized) from The University of Alabama Dissertations and Theses (hereafter, theses).

-**At the moment, there are about 1000 structures.
-Our goal is to share 5000 structures by June 2020.**
+**At the moment, there are about 1500 structures.
+Our goal is to share 5000 structures by June 2020**

-Chemical structure data includes the name, SMILES, and InChI of synthesized chemical substances within the thesis along with a permalink to the thesis full-text or catalog link (if not yet available online), Moreover, an SDfile containing the connection table, name, SMILES, InChI, citation, permalink, and local structure registry ID is included.
+Chemical structure data includes the name (or ID), SMILES, and InChI of synthesized chemical substances within the thesis along with a permalink to the thesis full-text or catalog link (if not yet available online), Moreover, an SDfile containing the connection table, name (or ID), SMILES, InChI, citation, permalink, and local structure registry ID is included.
 PubChem is likely where you want to download our data from as PubChem handles the standardization (on Compound database) of the chemical structures:
 [The University of Alabama Libraries PubChem Data Source](https://pubchem.ncbi.nlm.nih.gov/source/15645).
 However, this GitHub repository is useful for those seeking to download our non-standardized data, understand our workflow, and read our notes on copyright and reuse.